GEIR (Groupement Européen de l’Industrie de la Régénération) is the European Re-refining Industry Section of UEIL.

-GEIR member companies are active throughout Europe in supporting the collection of used oils and re-refining these back to valuable lubricant base oils.
+GEIR member companies are active throughout Europe in supporting the collection of used lubricants and re-refining these back into valuable base oils for the formulation of lubricants.

-For this reason, permanent contacts are maintained with the European official bodies as well as with all private and public organisations that are showing interest in the very actual and crucial issue of the waste oil.
+GEIR defends the interests of the re-refining industry and promotes a sound exchange of information on quantities of waste oils produced and types of renewed products offered by its member companies.
+For this reason, permanent contacts are maintained with the official European bodies as well as with all private and public organisations that are showing interest in the very actual and crucial issue of waste oil.

 “Ecological and energetic assessment of re-refining used oils to base oils: Substitution of primarily produced base oils including semi-synthetic and synthetic compounds” LCA study, Ifeu Institute Heidelberg (Germany) – Feb 2005